sertit/eoreader/documentation/sar.md

 ```

 ### Default SNAP resolution

-You can override default SNAP resolution (in meters) when orthorecifying SAR and S3 bands by
-setting the following environment variables:
+You can override default SNAP resolution (in meters) when geocoding SAR bands by setting the following environment variable:

-- `eoreader.env_vars.EOREADER_SAR_DEFAULT_RES` (0.0 by default, which means using the product's default resolution)
+- `EOREADER_SAR_DEFAULT_RES` (0.0 by default, which means using the product's default resolution)